All The Worlds Are A Stage

-- A lot of Mega Man games have the Viewtiful Joe-style Boss Rush.
+- A lot of Mega Man (Classic) games have the Viewtiful Joe-style Boss Rush.

 - Interestingly, Mega Man 5 is the only game that had the sense to actually reuse the original rooms you fought the bosses in, complete with the Boss Corridor door behind Mega Man.

 - Mega Man 10's Wily stages consist mostly of elements and enemies from the Robot Master stages, all mashed together.
 These stages frequently combine something from one stage with something from another to make a more difficult combination.

 - This also applies to the Mega Man X games, most notably X5.
 Zero Space, the final area of the game, consists of Remember Me and Memory Lane levels, including Quick Man's stage elements from Mega Man 2, a boss fight with the Shadow Devil, a new version of the Yellow Devil fought in the first Mega Man 1, and a retooled version of Sigma's first fortress stage from X1, with a boss fight against Rangda Bangda from the second fortress stage at the end.

 - The first Mega Man Battle Network has a multi-part final stage where each part is a smaller copy of the main Net areas you've been to previously, with each containing the same level gimmicks as its corresponding levels, only generally harder (i.e. melting fires with ice blocks in the FireMan copy, opening doors with numeric passcodes in NumberMan's area, etc.).
 Final Exam Stage.

 - The final area in the sixth game does the same thing, having you go through a short segment based on each of previous boss areas in the game.